rlizbins/Sms_Script/README.md

 # README
+# Medical Stock Messaging Script
-# This is an interesting python script I coded from scratch that will ping you key Apple stock (AAPL) information directly to your mobile phone as a text message.
+# This is an interesting python script I coded from scratch that will ping you key CVS Health stock (CVS) information directly to your mobile phone as a text message.